Ryu0118/AutoCQJSON/README.md

 ## Usage
-Download the source and add the text file in the same directory.
+Download the source and add the text file in the same directory.<br>
-Then run
+Then run<br>
 `$ python main.py question.txt`

 Create metadata for questions